Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_04/step_04.md

 ## Primary scenarios

 In each Cycle, there is a primary scenario.
 A primary scenario is interesting because it represents the important scenario of the Cycle, the reference.
 By default, the first scenario created for a cycle is primary.

 ### GUI-Core visual elements

-GUI-Core elements may be used to manipulate Cycles.
-Cycles are visible in *scenario_selector* or *data_node_selector*.
-It is also possible to make a scenario primary directly through the `scenario` visual element.
+You can utilize GUI-Core elements to control Cycles.
+Cycles can be seen in either the *scenario_selector* or *data_node_selector*.
+Additionally, it's possible to designate a scenario as primary directly through the `scenario` visual element.

 ```python
 data_node = None